pgalbavy/geneos/cmd/geneos/README.md

 Open an editor for the selected instances or user JSON config file.
 Will accept wild or multiple instance names.

 * `geneos upload [component] name [file|url|-]`
-Upload a file from local, url or stdin (default) and backup previous versions.
-No directories, always into instance working directory. `geneos clean` will remove backup files.
+Upload a file from local, url or stdin and backup previous file.
+Into instance working directory. `geneos clean` will remove backup files.
 Principal use for license token files, XML configs, scripts.

 ## Configuration Files